Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Introduction

 for suitable choices of $\boldsymbol{M} \in\mathbb{R}^{p\times p} $ and adjustment coefficient $\adj>0$\footnote{We adopt a scaling where $\|\X\|_{\mathrm{op}}$ and $\frac{1}{\sqrt{p}}\|\st\|_2$ remain at a constant order as $n$ and $p$ tend to infinity.
 Prior literature (e.g. \cite{bellec2019biasing}) often adopts a scaling where $\frac{1}{\sqrt{p}}\|\X\|_{\mathrm{op}}$ and $\|\st\|_2$ maintains constant order as $n$ and $p$ approach infinity.
 These scalings should be viewed as equivalent up to a change of variable. }.
 At a high level, one expects the debiasing term $\frac{1}{\adj} \boldsymbol{M} \X^{\top}(\y-\X \hat{\boldsymbol{\beta}})$ will compensate for the regularization bias and lead to asymptotic normality in entries of $\bhetah- \st$, whereby one can develop associated inference procedures.

 Classical statistics textbooks tell us that when the dimension $p$ is fixed and the sample size $n$ approaches infinity, the debiased estimator $\bhetah$ reduces to the well-known one-step estimator.
 In this case, Gaussianity of $\bhetah- \st$ follows from \cite[Theorem 5.45]{van2000asymptotic} by choosing $\mathbf{M}=(\X^{\top} \X)^{-1}$, the inverse of the sample covariance matrix, and $\adj=1$, requiring no adjustment.
 Early work on ultra high-dimensional problems ($p \gg n$) \cite{van2014asymptotically,zhang2014confidence,javanmard2018debiasing,CaiGuoMini} established that when the signal $\boldsymbol{\beta}^{\star}$ is sufficiently sparse, the Lasso can be debiased by taking $\mathbf{M}$ as suitable ``high-dimensional'' substitutes of $(\X^{\top} \X)^{-1}$ and setting $\adj=1$.
 However, later work uncovered that an adjustment of $\adj<1$ is necessary to relax sparsity assumptions on $\boldsymbol{\beta}^{\star}$ or to debias general regularized estimators beyond the Lasso.
-For instance, \cite{javanmard2014hypothesis,bellec2022biasing} established that when the signal is not sufficiently sparse, the adjustment for the Lasso should be $\adj=1-\hat{s}/n$ with $\mathbf{M}=\bm{\Sigma}^{-1}$, where $\hat{s}$ denotes the number of non-zero entries in $\hat{\bm{\beta}}$.
+For instance, \cite{javanmard2014hypothesis,bellec2022biasing} established under the proportional regime ($n/p\to w>0$) that when the signal is not sufficiently sparse, the adjustment for the Lasso should be $\adj=1-\hat{s}/n$ with $\mathbf{M}=\bm{\Sigma}^{-1}$, where $\hat{s}$ denotes the number of non-zero entries in $\hat{\bm{\beta}}$ and $\bm{\Sigma}$ is the covariance matrix of i.i.d.
+Gaussian rows of $\mathbf{X}$.
 This correction term was named the ``degrees-of-freedom adjustment'' since $\hat{s}$ corresponds to the degrees-of-freedom of the estimator $\hat{\bbeta}$ \cite{DOFOG}.